 Internships provide students with a way to distinguish themselves on their resumes from other job applicants adding an experiential component to their list of academic achievements.

 Internships provide students with the chance to determine if their career choice is right for them.
 Part of the intellectually and experiential journey of an internship is trying your hand at different career possibilities.
 It may be the case your internship confirms what job is right for you or you may come to realize that your career interests lie elsewhere.
 Our students have interned at places such as:

 As a criminal justice student at La Salle you’ll learn highly marketable interpersonal and communication skills which are key to becoming an outstanding member of society, a dedicated professional, and an exceptional graduate student.
 Our curriculum will provide the skills to conduct qualitative and quantitative research, think critically, solve problems, and draw conclusions, all of which is necessary for success in a graduate program.
 Our students have found success at universities such as:

-Charles A. Gallagher is professor and chair of the Sociology and Criminal Justice Department at La Salle University.
+Charles A. Gallagher is a professor in the Sociology and Criminal Justice Department at La Salle University.
 His research focuses on social inequality, race relations, and immigration and has published over 50 articles, reviews, and books on these topics.
-As a nationally recognized expert on race, immigration, and social inequality, Gallagher has given over […]
+As a nationally recognized expert on race, immigration, and social inequality, Gallagher has given over 60 […]

 Beyond the Classroom

 92% of graduates are employed, volunteering full-time through service programs or pursuing additional education full time within one year of graduation.